FOSTERED IN Alexandria, VA

-At this time, we believe that Benton's perfect home would be one that has a fenced yard, another similar sized dog in the home, and no children under the age of 8 years.
-He will not be placed with anyone living in an apartment.
-He needs a yard to burn off that energy and to continue to work on his house manners.
-It would be best if there was a stay at home parent or a part time working parent in the home, but if this is not possible, a dog walker is an absolute must for this young fellow.
+Benton's perfect home would be one that has a fenced yard, another similar sized dog in the home, and no children under the age of 8 years.
+He needs either a yard or an owner committed to providing him with regular exercise to burn off that energy and who will continue to work on his house manners.
+It would be best if there was a stay at home parent or a parent working part time.
+If this is not possible, crate training and a mid-day dog walker is an absolute must for this young fellow.
 He would need 2 breaks with a dog walker each day until he has mastered his house manners.
 Please consider this added expense before applying for Benton.
-Eventually, one break a day with a dog walker would be fine for Benton, but until he is ready, he will need the added break.
+Eventually, one break a day with a dog walker would be fine for Benton, but he will need the added break until he settles into a routine.

-If you are interested in Benton, and would like to welcome him and his fun loving personality into your heart and home, please apply today.
-We are accepting applications now.
-He may not be ready for placement for another few weeks, but we want to let everyone know this bright bundle of love and fun is looking for his forever home....could that be you?
-APPLY TODAY!!!!
+If you are interested in Benton, and would like to welcome him and his fun loving personality into your heart and home, please apply for him today.

 My adoption fee is $400, which covers the cost of routine vetting, rabies and distemper/parvo vaccinations, deworming, spay/neuter surgery, heart worm testing, my microchip, monthly heartworm prevention, monthly flea/tick prevention, and any transport costs if applicable.